Achievable logoAchievable logo

 Feedback

 Ratios, proportions, and percents are essential tools in algebra and quantitative reasoning.
 They help you compare quantities, scale values, describe relationships, and interpret real-world situations.
 On the Praxis Core Math exam, you’ll often translate between ratios, proportional relationships, and percent statements.
-Fluency with these ideas helps you reason clearly and avoid common comparison errors.
+Fluency here helps you avoid two frequent traps: dividing by the wrong reference value in percent change, and misaligning units when setting up a proportion.

 Ratios